 RPM patient benefit #1: The comfort of at-home care.

-The chance to receive quality care at home is a new and exciting development in patient care.
-Especially for those with difficult chronic conditions like COPD or advanced kidney disease, the ability to receive the bulk of the treatment and clinical interaction from the comfort of home is a huge boost in convenience, which can also help to boost patient satisfaction.
+Especially since the Covid-19 pandemic, the chance to receive hospital-quality care at home is transforming the nature of patient care.
+Especially for those with difficult chronic conditions like chronic obstructive pulmonary disease (COPD), cardiovascular conditions or advanced kidney disease, the ability to receive the bulk of the treatment and clinical interaction from the comfort of home is a huge boost in convenience, which can also help to boost patient satisfaction.

 Furthermore, many chronic care patients are seniors or potentially physically disabled.
 For these people, the option to skip costly, inconvenient and potentially impossible hospital visits in favor of at-home care isn’t just convenient benefit of remote patient monitoring technology, but a potentially life-saving innovation, too.